gluster/glusterweb/README.md

 # Web Content for www.gluster.org

-It is based on [https://github.com/OSAS/middleman-planet](middleman-planet) which in turn is based on [https://github.com/OSAS/middleman-springboard](middleman-springboard).
+It is based on [https://github.com/OSAS/middleman-springboard](middleman-springboard).

 # Middleman-Springboard